MicrosoftDocs/CommunityToolkit/docs/maui/views/RatingView.md

 ## Set empty color
-The `EmptyColor` property is a `color` that for the unfilled (empty) rating items.
+The `EmptyColor` property is a `Color` that for the unfilled (empty) rating items.
 This allows for clear visual differentiation between rated and unrated items.

 The following examples set the empty color property: